mogiso/AmplitudeSourceLocation/README.md

 ### Compile options
 Some options are same as those of AmplitudeSourceLocation_PulseWidth.F90.
 The default format of amplitude data is text (see explanation of `-DAMP_TXT`).
-- -DDOUBLE: double precision froating point numbers are used in calculations (This option should be set)
+- `-DDOUBLE`: double precision froating point numbers are used in calculations (This option should be set)
-- -DDAMPED: Add additional constraints for model parameters (relative source amplitude and locations)
+- `-DDAMPED`: Add additional constraints for model parameters (relative source amplitude and locations)
-- -DSAC: use SAC binary files (NVHDR should be 6) as input waveform files
+- `-DSAC`: use SAC binary files (NVHDR should be 6) as input waveform files
-- -DWIN: use [WIN-formatted](http://wwweic.eri.u-tokyo.ac.jp/WIN/man.en/winformat.html) binary file or [WIN32-formatted](https://www.hinet.bosai.go.jp/faq/?LANG=en#Q09) binary file as an input waveform files
+- `-DWIN`: use [WIN-formatted](http://wwweic.eri.u-tokyo.ac.jp/WIN/man.en/winformat.html) binary file or [WIN32-formatted](https://www.hinet.bosai.go.jp/faq/?LANG=en#Q09) binary file as an input waveform files
-- -DTESTDATA: do not apply band pass filter (When -DSAC or -DWIN is set, this program applys band pass filter to each waveform)
+- `-DTESTDATA`: do not apply band pass filter (When `-DSAC` or `-DWIN` is set, this program applys band pass filter to each waveform)
-- -DEACH_ERROR: Estimation errors of model parameter is calculated for each subevent (i.e., variance of data is calculated for each subevent).
+- `-DEACH_ERROR`: Estimation errors of model parameter is calculated for each subevent (i.e., variance of data is calculated for each subevent).
 In default, variance of data is calculated using all subevents so that estimation errors of locations would be the same for all subevents.
-- -DWITHOUT_TTIME: do not consider travel time from assumed seismic location to each station when calculating seismic amplitudes
+- `-DWITHOUT_TTIME`: do not consider travel time from assumed seismic location to each station when calculating seismic amplitudes
-- -DMKL: use Intel Math Kernel Library instead of original lapack95/lapack subroutine libraries.
+- `-DMKL`: use Intel Math Kernel Library instead of original lapack95/lapack subroutine libraries.

 ### Executable commands
-When -DSAC is set,
+When `-DSAC` is set,

     $ ./asl_masterevent (name of digital elevetion map file) (name of station parameter file) (filename of amplitude data of a reference event) (prefix of sac files)
     (component) (fl) (fh) (fs) (ot_begin) (ot_end) (ot_shift) (length_of_rms_time_window) (filename of result)

-or when -DWIN is set,
+or when `-DWIN` is set,

     $ ./asl_masterevent (name of digital elevetion map file) (name of station parameter file) (filename of amplitude data of a reference event)
     (WIN- or WIN32-formatted binary file) (filename of channel table) (component) (fl) (fh) (fs) (ot_begin) (ot_end) (ot_shift) (length_of_rms_time_window) (filename of result)